By Dushyant Shekhawat Dec. 19, 2018

 But far from being un-Indian, Nehru represented an alternative to the idea that India was a land out of time, steeped in hoary traditions and bound to the past.
 He saw that long and colourful history as being the foundation for a new, modern society, and himself as the facilitator of that change.
 In his autobiography, he makes this astute self-assessment, writing, “I have become a queer mixture of the East and the West, out of place everywhere, at home nowhere.
 Perhaps my thoughts and approach to life are more akin to what is called Western than Eastern, but India clings to me, as she does to all her children, in innumerable ways.”

 If it is true that history is written by the victors, then the current demonisation of Nehru is to be expected.
-But fears that his legacy will be completely eradicated under the current government might be premature.
+But fears that his legacy will be completely eradicated might be premature.
 Because by playing a crucial role in achieving India’s independence, and then going on to help a newly divided country find its feet on the world stage, the victories that Nehru has won will dwarf anything that any government is able to achieve.